Wibble199/FoundryVTT-Terrain-Height-Tools/docs/api.md

 ### Returns

-Either `undefined` if the cell at the given coordinates is unpainted, or an object with the following properties.
+An array of terrain in the given cell.
+Each element in the array is an object with the following properties.

 |Name|Type|Description|
 |-|-|-|